Skip to main content

 At 10%, the math barely stings.
 At 25%, you're working a third harder just to get back to zero.
 At 50%, you need to double your remaining capital.
 At 75%, you need to triple it.
 The asymmetry doesn't grow in a straight line.
 It accelerates.

+"A 20% drawdown?
+I just need to make 25% back."
+Your brain defaults to addition: lose 20, gain 20, back to even.
 But losses and gains don't operate on the same base.
 The 20% loss is calculated on your starting balance.
 The recovery is calculated on your smaller, post-loss balance.
-Your brain treats them as symmetric because addition and subtraction are symmetric.
-Multiplication and division aren't.

 Scale chart showing required recovery percentage for each drawdown level from 5% to 75%, revealing the accelerating asymmetry between losses and the gains needed to recover